 And specifiers and purchasers the benefit of:

 - Securing additional BREEAM credits for their buildings

 - Reducing risk down the supply chain

 - Demonstrating corporate reputation and leadership.

-Read how our two main German suppliers are doing in their commitments to the environment and sustainability:
+Read how our two main German suppliers for screed, render, and tiling are doing in their commitments to the environment and sustainability:

-Sustainability is very important to CASEA and we implement it at all levels – from the supply of raw materials and logistics to production and recycling.
-Our regional focus on quarries in different parts of Germany also contributes to sustainability because it avoids unnecessary climate-damaging transport routes.
+Sustainability is very important to CASEA and it is implemented at all levels – from the supply of raw materials and logistics to production and recycling.
+Regional focus on quarries in different parts of Germany also contributes to sustainability because it avoids unnecessary climate-damaging transport routes.
 Read More: https://www.casea-gips.de/en/profile/sustainability/

-Sustainability: with low-emission products and health-promoting, eco-friendly projects.
+With low-emission products and health-promoting, eco-friendly projects.
 Sopro Bauchemie honours its responsibility to nature, the environment, and future generations.
+Read More: SOPRO SUSTAINABILITY.